What Is a Ball Nose Mill and How to Use It for Precision Machining?

 Real-World Case Study: How a Ball Nose Mill Solved a Mold-Making Crisis

-They decided to switch to a 4-flute TiAlN-coated carbide ball nose mill (from Kennametal) and adjusted their cutting parameters: cutting speed = 500 RPM, feed rate = 40 IPM, and water-soluble coolant.
-The results were dramatic:
+The Solution: They switched to a 4-flute TiAlN-coated carbide ball nose mill (from Kennametal) and adjusted parameters:

 This case proves that investing in the right ball nose mill (and using it correctly) can save time, money, and client relationships.